melisgl/journal/README.md

-    Replaying a journal produced by the first version of the code with the second version would run into difficulties because inserting [`EXTERNAL-EVENT`][093c]s is not allowed.
+    Replaying a journal produced by the first version of the code with the second version would run into difficulties because inserting [`EXTERNAL-EVENT`][093c]s is tricky.

     We have to first decide how to handle the lack of approval in the first version.
 Here, we just assume the processes started by the first version get approval automatically.
-The implementation is based on a dummy PROCESS block whose version is bumped when the payment process changes and is inspected at the start of journaling.
+The implementation is based on a dummy `PROCESS` block whose version is bumped when the payment process changes and is inspected at the start of journaling.

-    When v1 is replayed with v2, we introduce an `INSERTABLE`, versioned GET-APPROVAL block that just returns `T`.
-When replaying the code again, still with v2, the GET-APPROVAL block will be upgraded to `:INFINITY`.
+    When v1 is replayed with v2, we introduce an `INSERTABLE`, versioned `GET-APPROVAL` block that just returns `T`.
+When replaying the code again, still with v2, the `GET-APPROVAL` block will be upgraded to `:INFINITY`.

     ```